IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 --------

 The commands are defined in the `scripts/` directory.
-To execute `command` for a machine of type `machinetype` `exec.sh </path/to/.gentoo> <command> <machinetype>` is invoked.
+To execute `command` for a machine of type `type` `exec.sh </path/to/.gentoo> <command> <type>` is invoked.
-This results in all scripts in `scripts/command/machinetype/` being executed in lexical order.
+This results in all scripts in `scripts/command/type/` being executed in lexical order.

 Scripts
 -------

-Scripts are executable bash scripts stored in `scripts/command/machinetype/`.
+Scripts are executable bash scripts stored in `scripts/command/type/`.
 If their name ends in `.chroot`, the BuildServer will chroot to the corresponding image before executing the commands, otherwise the BuildServer will source them and execute the command in the host machines context